- How do I activate my educational license?

-- I have more than one device that I need to activate on multiple machines.
+- I have multiple machines that I need to activate my educational license on.

-Often our Educational License holders need to activate on a full lab of machines at one time.
-Although this is not yet possible, we do now support batch file activation, which makes things a lot easier.
+Often our educational license holders need to activate on an entire lab of machines at one time.
+Although this is not yet possible, we now support batch file activation, making things a lot easier.

-Here is some background on how Educational Licenses are activated, as educational serials are not activated in the standard way.
+Here is some background on how educational licenses are activated, as Educational Grant License serials are not activated in the standard way.

-At this time, we have no official way of activating licenses on multiple machines at the same time.
+At this time, we have no official way of activating licenses on multiple machines simultaneously.
 However, there is a workaround using the command line.

 Windows: C:\Program Files\Unity\Editor\Unity.exe" -batchmode -username firstname.lastname@example.org -password XXXXXXXXXXXXX -serial E3-XXXX-XXXX-XXXX-XXXX-XXXX –quit

-We cannot give you the exact commands as every institutes' system is set up in different ways.
-However, we can give you some typical commands and you can make changes where you see fit.
+We cannot give you the exact commands, as every institute's system is set up differently, however, we can give you some typical commands and you can make changes where you see fit.

-If this does not work, it may be due to your particular firewalls.
+If activating via the command line doesn't work, it may be due to your particular firewalls.
 Educational firewalls can be tricky to get around with our licenses.